Definition of MariaDB GROUP_CONCAT Function

 Explanation

 With the help of the above statement, we insert some records into the state_lang table.
-The final output of the above query we illustrate by using the following snapshot.
+We illustrate the final output of the above query using the following snapshot.

 Now see how the group_concat function works as follows.